sajb0t/MusubiTLX-gui/MUSUBITLX_GUI.md

 - A preview card appears.
 - There is a text field labeled `Caption for image N`.
 - The caption is saved as `<image_name>.txt` in the output folder and used as the text prompt.

+##### Optional – Auto-caption images (ViT-GPT2)

+- After selecting or dropping your images, you can click:

+  - **Auto-caption images (ViT-GPT2)**

+- On first use, the captioning model weights will be downloaded from Hugging Face (this can take a while).
+- If the required Python packages are not installed, the GUI will show a clear message with the exact `pip install ...` command to run.
+- Generated captions are written into the same per-image text fields and saved as `.txt` files just like manual captions.

 #### Step 3 – Configure training